frock81/skel-vagrant/README.md

 ## File cookiecutter.json

-The file holds the following keys:
+The file holds the following keys, that will be prompted when "cookiecutting" the project:

 ##### project_name